14 January 2025

 The families were pleased that their children could connect with others and take part in activities that they didn’t feel was possible after their diagnosis, as well as getting some time to relax and recharge themselves knowing their children were in a safe and nurturing environment.

-The NHS Lothian staff who accompanied the group also benefited from the experience.
+The NHS Lothian staff who accompanied the group also benefitted from the experience.
 The opportunity to connect with the young people in a relaxed setting strengthened relationships and provided valuable insights into their challenges and triumphs.
 This was summarised by one member of staff who said: “Seeing young people on treatment and feeling at their worst and then seeing them in a completely different situation is also hugely rewarding as a practitioner.”

 This special weekend was a reminder that even in difficult times, joy and friendship can thrive.